opticod/Opti-Movies/README.md

 Here is a fully functional and user friendly android app which I made from scratch for [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) program.
 This app reveals the power of adaptive UI both for phone and tablet devices.This app includes various new Lollipop+ features.

-Popular Movies was highly evaluated by certified Udacity code reviewer and was graded as "Exceeds Specifications".
+Popular Movies was highly evaluated by certified Udacity code reviewer and was graded as **"Exceeds Specifications"**.

 #Features